safetyAI/ChatSafetyAI/README.md

 - Model aware of risk assessment and its meaning
 - Minimalized info message at the bottom, expanded README (this page)
 - Removed "click to populate" from Examples title
+- fixed typo in one example
+- blue border now does not extend to the right of the fileInput element when drag-and-dropping
+- loader when generating follow-up questions

 ### 02-16-24
 - Image, CSV, and PDF inputs.